ezsystems/ezpublish-kernel/REST-API-V2.rst

 :Resource: /content/objects/<ID>/versions
 :Method: GET
 :Description: Returns a list of all versions of the content
-:Response: 200 array of ContentVersionInfo_
+:Response: 200 array of VersionInfo_
 :Error Codes:
      :401: If the user has no permission to read the versions